-Valérie Pilcer, a graduate of the Paris École des Mines, was entrusted with various operational management duties by Société Générale, in both the international financial market division and in the Group Risk Management Department.
-She then joined the Oddo Group as Chief Risk Officer and then became Chief Executive Officer of independent consulting company Pilcer & Associés.
-Her current role is Head of Risk Management at MACIF Group.
+Valérie Pilcer, a graduate of the Paris École des Mines, was entrusted with various operational management duties by Société Générale from 1987, in both the international financial market division and in the Group Risk Management Department.
+She joined the Oddo Group in 2008 as Chief Risk Officer and then independent consulting company Pilcer & Associés in 2011.
+In 2012, she joined the MACIF Group as Head of Risk Management and the OFI Group's Executive Committee as Director of Innovation, methods and processes.
 Her expertise also extends to the financial field, with substantial experience in risk management.